Guacamole

 Storing Info

-There are a few ways to store and keep guacamole tasting fresh.
-One of my favorite ways is to STORE the guacamole in a container, pat it down to make a flat surface, pour a layer of water on top, then seal with plastic wrap.
+• STORE.
+Scoop the guacamole recipe into a container, pat it down to make a flat surface, pour a layer of water or lime juice on top, then seal it with plastic wrap.

-It is not recommended to FREEZE guacamole – it will often become grainy and dry when defrosted.
+• FREEZE.
+Freezing is not recommended – it will become grainy and dry when defrosted.

 Ingredients